How Much Time Does It Take to Get a GST Number in India?

 30–40 calendar days (post correction)

-Minor issues like typos or missing fields can trigger clarification requests.
+Minor mistakes like typos or some missing number of fields can trigger a clarification notice.

 Application with Major Errors